Skip to content

 • Edit button - Open the flow in the editor

-• Three-dot menu - Access additional options:
+• Three-dot menu - Additional options:

 • Duplicate the flow